Overview

 console.log('Card saved for user:', userId);

-// Card is now available for backend information handling
+// Card is now available for backend to retrieve

 }}